 - Trader Joe’s (website)

-Do you like macarons?
-What’s your favorite place to get them?
+Tell me in the comments below: Do you like macarons?
+Where do you like to get them?